xorduna/web-crawler/readme.md

 - Improve some naming, specially the ones related with the extraction of links
 - reorganize folders, for example Safevisited initially was intended to be a generic safe map, but then it was much more practical to named it SafeVisited since it just stores visited links.
 Also, crawler package might be divided into smaller subpackages.
 - As any production software, we should add some metrics.
 I just added a small print statement with the amount of time that took to crawl the website, but we could add some metrics like the amount of links found, the amount of links visited, the amount of links that failed, bytes downloaded, etc.
+- The code as is, could not be used for any other program.
+We can add json output to make it more generic and plug `jq` at the end.

 ### External dependencies explained